Guo Jing: Zhou Botong

 Guo Jing meets Zhou Botong on Peach Blossom Island and becomes sworn brothers with him.
 Zhou Botong teaches him the Seventy-two Styles Vacant Fist (七十二路空明拳 (qīshíèrlù kōngmíng quán)).

 Zhou Botong also teaches him the Technique of Ambidexterity (雙手互搏 (shuāngshǒu hùbó)), which allows him to use two different sets of martial arts simultaneously.
 Unexpectedly, the slow learning Guo manages to master this technique in a short period of time, whereas his more intelligent wife is unable to grasp it at all.

 Nine Yin Manual

 Zhou Botong has with him a copy of the Nine Yin Manual, the most coveted martial arts manual of that era because of the incredible inner energy cultivation techniques and extraordinary skills it records.
 He has been forbidden by Wang Chongyang to learn the skills described in the book so he lets Guo Jing learn.

 Military strategy

 Guo Jing learnt military strategy and tactics from the Book of Wumu, a military treatise written by the Song general Yue Fei.
 The book is coveted by many, as it is widely believed that whoever possesses it will conquer the world.
 The Jurchens and Mongols are among those actively seeking the book.

-Guo Jing finds the book by chance on Iron Palm Peak.
-He reads it thoroughly and employs some of the strategies during the war with the Khwarezmid Empire.
-The experience he gained from the Mongol campaigns and knowledge from the book turns him into a skilled military tactician.